bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Overview

+In this module, students will learn the foundations of JavaScrip.
+By learning JavaScript, students will develop the skills needed to understand other programming languages.
+Learning the fundamentals of JavaScript is an investment in their long-term success as a full-stack web developer.

 In this week's virtual classes, you will be welcoming our students to their first module of our Full-Stack Web Development Boot Camp.
 You'll be walking them through the very basics of HTML, CSS, Git Version Control, and Terminal/Console commands.

 | Day | Topic          | Location  |